 As we had never planned to carry the tent ourselves – i.e, we’re always going to have the car when we intend to use it, this doesn’t pose a problem.
 The Berghaus family tent is perfect for a few nights camping, several weeks of outdoor adventures, or if you fancy just pitching it in your garden a la lockdown.

 Where to buy the Berghaus Air 8 inflatable tent

 Extras for the Berghaus Air 8 tent

 For those wanting extra storage and living space, a Berghaus Air Tent Porch extension is also available.
 The Berghaus Air 8 porch dimensions are 345cm x 260cm x 215cm (pack size: 78 x 32cm), which basically adds an extra 9 squared metres of space and features the same rapid inflation system as the tent.
 The porch is designed to join seamlessly with all Berghaus Air tents.

 If you’re after a slightly smaller tent, there are Berghaus Air 4 and Berghaus Air 6.1 versions available.

 I’d recommend getting a mat for outside the front porch to stop everyone traipsing mud and sand into the tent.

 Future family camping adventures

-The tent was a brilliant piece of new camping kit.
+The tent was a brilliant piece of new camping kit for us.
 Pitching time was dramatically reduced which was very welcome, especially on days where we had to pack down at one campsite and pitch at another.
 I loved not having to clip the inner tent to the outer shell each time too.